-- a. written evaluation of noted strengths and/or areas for improvement in performance, including substantive justifications as to any recommendations, whether positive or negative; - b. recommendation to reappoint on tenure-track or remove from tenure-track; - c. recommendation for consideration for tenure when appropriate. - 5.
-Tenure-track candidates are expected to demonstrate consistent progress toward the achievement of tenure.
-To facilitate this progress, the candidate will have a conference with the department chair each year at the conclusion of the tenure evaluation process to discuss perceived strengths/weakness, possible means of improvement, and prospects for reappointment and continuation to final tenure review. - 6.
-Faculty responsibilities are teaching, scholarship, and professional service.
-In the Department of Philosophy these performances are weighted as follows: - a.
-Teaching, 40% - b.
-Scholarship, 40% - c.
-Professional Service, 20% - 7.
-As noted in HOP 6-505.D.1.e, "The granting of tenure is not solely a reward for performance during the probationary period; rather, it is a deliberate act taken after considered evaluation of the appointee's past performance and potential for future performance." - 8.
+7. As noted in ADM 06-505.D.1.d, "The granting of tenure is not solely a reward for performance during the probationary period; rather, it is a deliberate act taken after

+- considered evaluation of the appointee's past performance and potential for future performance." - 8.
 Tenure-track candidates who believe they have exceeded the Department's performance criteria for tenure and promotion in an abbreviated period of time may apply for early tenure and promotion.
-Candidates are required to consult with their department chair and dean before reaching this decision. - 9.
-According to HOP 06-505 E. c ii the minimum time in associate professor rank for promotion to professor is six years.
-However, in an effort to retain and promote the highest quality faculty, promotion to full professor is to be based on achievement in the areas of scholarship, teaching, and service rather than time in rank, consistent with HOP 06-505 E c. vi. - 10.
+Candidates are recommended to consult with their department chair and dean before reaching this decision. - 9.
+According to ADM 06-504 Ddi the standard time in associate professor rank for promotion to professor is six years.
+However, in an effort to retain and promote the highest quality faculty, promotion to full professor is to be based on achievement in the areas of scholarship, teaching, and service rather than time in rank, consistent with ADM 06-504 Ddii 10.
 The candidate may appeal his or her evaluation for tenure or promotion at any level of the process.
-Candidates wishing to appeal will follow the "Request for Reconsideration" procedures under the Handbook of Operating Procedures (6-505, sections E3 and E4). - 11.
-Future revisions of the department's tenure and promotion requirements will not be applicable for two full academic years after official adoption unless the affected candidate chooses to be evaluated by a new revised policy.
-The original version of this policy takes effect immediately upon approval by the university administration.
+Candidates wishing to appeal will follow the "Request for Reconsideration" procedures under the ADM 06-503 Appendix E and ADM 06-504 Appendix E. - 11.
+Future revisions of the department's tenure and promotion evaluation standards will not be applicable for two full academic years after official adoption unless the affected candidate chooses to be evaluated by a new revised policy.
+This policy takes effect immediately upon approval by the university administration.

-B. General Performance Standards
+b.
+General Performance Standards

-1. To be eligible for tenure and promotion to Associate Professor, a tenure-track candidate must demonstrate success in teaching, service, and scholarship, and meet the minimum publication requirements as established in this policy.

-- 2. To be eligible for promotion to Professor, an Associate Professor candidate on a (3-3 or 9 credit per term teaching load) must demonstrate success in teaching, service, and scholarship, and meet the minimum publication requirements as established in this policy. - 3.
+- 1. To be eligible for tenure and promotion to Associate Professor, a tenure-track candidate must demonstrate success in teaching, service, and scholarship, and meet the minimum publication requirements as established in this policy. - 2.
+To be eligible for promotion to Professor, an Associate Professor candidate on a (3-3 or 9 credit per term teaching load) must demonstrate success in teaching, service, and scholarship, and meet the minimum publication requirements as established in this policy.
+These publications must have occurred since the candidate's promotion to associate professor. - 3.
 To be eligible for promotion to Professor, faculty on the "teaching track" for a minimum of 50% of their time under review (4-4 or 12 credits per term teaching load) shall exceed the standards established in this policy in the areas of Teaching & Service.
-In the area of Research/Scholarship the candidate must produce one peer-reviewed scholarly journal article OR peer-reviewed monograph/book published by a reputable scholarly or university press plus two additional substantial scholarly publications or equivalent. - 4.
-Accomplishments in teaching, scholarship, and professional service completed prior to appointment at UTB/UTPA/UTRGV may be considered as evidence of a candidate's potential for future performance but will not be used as the sole criteria for awarding tenure.
+In the area of Research/Scholarship the candidate must produce one peer-reviewed scholarly journal article OR peer-reviewed monograph/book published by a reputable scholarly or university press plus two additional substantial scholarly publications or equivalent.
+These publications must have occurred since the candidate's promotion to associate professor. - 4.
+Accomplishments in teaching, scholarship, and professional service completed prior to appointment at UTRGV may be considered as evidence of a candidate's potential for future performance but will not be used as the sole criteria for awarding tenure.
 A tenure-track candidate must meet teaching, publication, and service requirements as established in this policy during the probationary period. - 5.
-The Department T&P Committee and the department chair, in their respective reviews, will evaluate a tenure-track candidate's performance for the previous year in each of the three areas of review, noting the strengths and areas for improvement in each area.
+The Department T&P Committee and the department chair, in their respective reviews, will evaluate a tenure-track candidate's performance for the previous year and cumulatively in each of the three areas of review, noting the strengths and areas for improvement in each area and noting the candidate's progress toward achieving tenure and promotion to Associate Professor.
 Note that the first-year review will be based on only one semester's performance, not an entire year's.
 In the final probationary year, tenure-track faculty will receive a review based on the faculty's member's performance during the entire probationary period.